 Studies by conservationists tell us that the Tambopata National Reserve contains 160 species of mammals, 650 species of birds, 1200 species of butterflies, 150 species of amphibians & reptiles, 11 species of fish and over 10,000 species of plants.

-This gives the region an above average level of biodiversity.
+This gives the region an above-average level of biodiversity.
 Many scientists believe that a number of geographical factors are to thank for this, including unique situations.

 Some examples of this are that the Tambopata National Reserve is in a transitional area between subtropical and humid tropical rainforest.
 There are altitude ranges from 200m-2,000m and the area experiences cold fronts that result in rapid weather changes.

-The reserve also has two islands of grassland savannah, referred to as Pampas del Heath, that are among the last well-conserved areas like this in the Amazon.
+The reserve also has two islands of grassland savannah, referred to as Pampas del Heath, which are among the last well-conserved areas like this in the Amazon.
 All this together makes this area extremely unique and a playground to those that love nature and wildlife.

-The Best Place in the World to View Macaws
+It is the Best Place in the World to View Macaws

 While you have the chance to view macaws in other parts of the Amazon and Central America, the Tambopata National Reserve is literally the best place in the world to view macaws.

 This is due largely in part that it is home to the world’s largest known macaw and parrot clay licks.
-Colpa Colorado, the largest, and the equally accessible Colpa Chuncho, provide opportunities for you to witness one of the most amazing and colorful spectacles of nature.
+Colpa Colorado, the largest, and the equally accessible Colpa Chuncho provide opportunities for you to witness one of the most amazing and colorful spectacles of nature.

 I’m sure you’re wondering, what is a clay lick?
-Rivers are the lifeblood of the Amazon and they weave through the forest cutting back the shore and exposing wide areas of bank and in some places, steep cliffs.
+Rivers are the lifeblood of the Amazon and they weave through the forest cutting back the shore and exposing wide areas of the bank and in some places, steep cliffs.

-Clay licks are exposed areas on the riverbanks that are mineral rich, attracting hundreds of parrots to feed on the clay.
+Clay licks are exposed areas on the riverbanks that are mineral-rich, attracting hundreds of parrots to feed on the clay.

 It is not uncommon for up to 17 species of parrots, including 6 species of macaw, to visit these clay licks daily.
 This means you have a chance for one of the most intimate and spectacular wildlife experiences possible in the world.